val-utehy/DPMA-Net/README.md

 # Inference

-SPDE-YOLO inference can also be executed through either the Python API or the provided command-line script.
+DPMA Net inference can also be executed through either the Python API or the provided command-line script.

 ---